-This was about making a system that looking like one single wireless network to your devices, without the hassle that came with previous solutions.
-If you move rooms, the idea is that you seamlessly move to the next network node, without having to physically switch out.
+Google Nest Wifi is a mesh network system.
+Essentially, it connects to your existing router to give you a strong Wi-Fi connection throughout your home.
+If you move rooms, the idea is that you seamlessly move to the next network node, without having to physically switch network.

 How does the Google Wifi mesh network work?

-You basically put several of these routers (aka points) around your home to boost your network.
-The primary node connects directly to your internet modem usually the router your ISP provided, but with its own wireless coverage switched off.
+You basically put several of these 'nodes' around your home which act as one single network.
+The primary node connects directly to your modem - usually the router your ISP provided - but you switch off the router's own wireless coverage.

 It essentially offers mesh network-like coverage so avoids black spots in your connectivity.
 And because of the way the mesh network works, it's the routers that work out which one of them your device needs to be connected to in order to continue that seamless connectivity.